wentin/typedetail/README.md

 - [Obsidian](http://typedetail.com/obsidian.html)

 ####Template
-If you are interested joining me on this type exploratory trip, you can grab my template and start making annotation of your favorite typefaces.
+If you are interested in joining me on this type exploratory trip, you could grab my template and start making annotation of your favorite typefaces.

 1.  dowanload the [template zip file](https://github.com/wentin/typedetail/raw/gh-pages/template/template.zip);
 2. unzip it, you will find a `template.html` file with supporting folders such as `css` and `js`